 evaluations: Positive employment evaluations are used in future job hiring.
 You are entitled to one evaluation per appointment and if this is an in-class evaluation, you’ll get 2 calendar days’ notice to inform your students and to prepare.
 You will receive a written report of the evaluation and if you are unhappy with its contents, you should contact the local to represent you.
 You may request a meeting with the evaluator, an additional evaluation and/or add your own comments before the evaluation is put in your employment file.

 job security: After completing an appointment satisfactorily, the University will inform you that you are in a Job Security Period.
-That means that you will be assigned the same position for the next 4 years if you are an Undergrad, 2 years if you are in a Master’s program, and 4 years if you are a PhD student.
+That means that you will be continued in the same position for up to 4 years from your first date of registration in an Undergrad program, 2 years from your first date of registration in a Master’s program, and 4 years from your first date of registration in a PhD program.
 If the appointment is discontinued, you may be assigned an alternate/similar position that opens up.
 While you are in your JSP, you will also accumulate seniority (total number of hours worked).
 Your seniority will expire at the end of each JSP.
 That is, seniority hours accumulated during your Undergrad JSP will not carry over to your Master’s JSP, and Master’s hours will not carry over to a PhD program .

 seniority: When two candidates are equally qualified for a position and JSP is not a factor, seniority will determine who is hired.
 Check your seniority in JUMP and contact us if you see an error.